Ask of You

 "Ask of You" is a song by American singer Raphael Saadiq, released as a single from the Higher Learning soundtrack.
 It was Saadiq's biggest solo hit, peaking at number 19 on the Billboard Hot 100 and number 2 on the U.S. Billboard Hot R&B/Hip-Hop Songs chart.

+Legacy

+In 1995, the song was sampled in the song "Fat Joe's in Town" on Fat Joe's album Jealous One's Envy.

-In 2000, the song was sampled by Lucy Pearl in the song "Lucy Pearl's Way" from their self-titled album.
+In 2000, the song was sampled in the song "Lucy Pearl's Way" on Lucy Pearl's self-titled album.
+The song was co-written and co-produced by Raphael Saadiq.

 In 2005, R&B singer Mashonda covered the song for her debut album January Joy.

-In 2019, the song was sampled by American rapper Wale featuring American R&B singer Jeremih in the song "On Chill" from the album Wow...
+In 2019, the song was sampled in the song "On Chill" by American rapper Wale featuring American R&B singer Jeremih from the album Wow...
 That's Crazy.